Sweet fracking: How U.S. oil boom fuels chocolate craving

 Annual chocolate candy sales add up to as much as $18 billion in the United States.

-More than a quarter of those this year will be in forecourt retailers, including gas station shops like Shell, and convenience stores like 7-Eleven [SILC.UL], according to market research firm Euromonitor.
+More than a quarter of those this year will be in forecourt retailers, including gas station shops like Shell, and convenience stores like 7-Eleven, according to market research firm Euromonitor.

 That’s second only to mixed retailers, which include department stores like Macy’s Inc.